 - Knee rest: consists of kneading the knee, especially when it is necessary to remain standing for a long time.

-The patient with knee pain can enrich their daily food intake with foods with anti-inflammatory properties, such as ginger, turmeric, salmon or chia seeds seeds seeds seeds seeds, which help complement treatment and prevent pain in other joints.
+The patient with knee pain can enrich their daily food intake with foods with anti-inflammatory properties, such as ginger, turmeric, salmon or chia seeds, which may help complement treatment and prevent pain in other joints.
 In addition, avoid sugary foods because they aggravate the inflammation in any part of the body.